 Almost half of the NTM species identified are associated with opportunistic infections in animals and humans, and several have caused sporadic outbreaks.
 NTM are acquired through environmental exposure to water, aerosols, soil, and dust – through inhalation, ingestion, and through breaks in the skin due to injuries, surgical procedures, or IV catheters.

-Anyone can become infected, but people with suppressed immune systems (such as AIDS patients and transplant recipients), people with pre-existing lung damage (such as from smoking and previous tuberculosis) and those with lung diseases (such as emphysema or cystic fibrosis) are most likely to be affected.
+Anyone can become infected, but people with suppressed immune systems (such as AIDS/HIV and transplant recipients), people with pre-existing lung damage (such as from smoking and previous tuberculosis) and those with lung diseases (such as emphysema or cystic fibrosis) are most likely to be affected.
 NTM infections can be challenging and time-consuming to treat since the organisms may be resistant to commonly prescribed antibiotics.